| Be – SALTY, SWEET, SOUR, SPICY, BITTER, or SAVORY. Live Life in Your Taste Buds! Rebranding STK’s Brand Statement: Read what it means. |

 (white meat/seafood over red meats) (or more plant-based protein sources)

-In the Midwest, for instance, where I lived for more than 15 years, people’s diets are still 10 to 20 years behind, while other parts of the US are opening up their palates to food diversity.
+In the Midwest, for example, I lived for more than 15 years.
+People’s diets are still 10 to 20 years behind.
+Meanwhile, other parts of the US are opening up their palates to food diversity.
 Food dishes in the Midwest are still heavily German or European-influenced.
 Steaks and potatoes are mainstream dishes, and heavy creams and cheeses are added to most comfort foods.
-How could we change this –> make healthy food choices!
+How can we change this and make healthy food choices?

 Eating in moderation.

-Healthy choices could be as simple as eating food in moderation.
-Red meat takes about 72 hours to digest, but if you eat it with vegetables, the digestion process speeds up because of the fiber present in vegetables.
-This is the proper spacing of food consumption, which simply means knowing how long certain food groups digest in the body before consuming the same again.
-Since meat takes 72 hours, I would maybe suggest red meat only once or twice a week, or having chicken or fish instead, which digests for an average of 45 minutes to 1 hour.
+Healthy choices can be as simple as eating food in moderation.
+Red meat takes about 72 hours to digest.
+However, if you eat it with vegetables, digestion speeds up because of the fiber in vegetables.
+This means understanding how long certain food groups take to digest in the body.
+You should know this before consuming the same food again.
+Meat takes 72 hours to digest.
+I suggest eating red meat only once or twice a week.
+Consider having chicken or fish instead.
+These proteins are digested in about 45 minutes to 1 hour.

 Cooking from scratch.

-Healthy choices could be as simple as one healthy choice at a time.
+Healthy choices can be as simple as one healthy choice at a time.
 Say, I want to make an apple pie.
 Typically, I would go to the store and get a frozen pie crust and apple pie filling in cans.
-But if I were to make a healthy choice, I would get fresh apples and make my own pie crust from scratch.
+If I were to choose healthily, I would buy fresh apples.
+I would also make my own pie crust from scratch.
 I know, I know….
 Most of you would say who’s got time for that.
-The truth of the matter is that anything we eat fresh or make from scratch is healthier than anything we buy processed.
+The truth is that fresh ingredients are healthier.
+Making anything from scratch is better than buying processed.
 The simplest way food is made is often the best and healthiest way to eat it.

 Smart food combinations.

-Healthy choices could be as simple as one healthy order at a time.
+Healthy choices can be as simple as one healthy order at a time.
 Say, I go out to eat in a restaurant, and I feel like eating steaks.
 Typically, I would order a T-bone steak, mashed potatoes, and gravy, or potato wedges on the side.
-If I were to make a healthy choice, I would ask for an extra lean cut, which is anything with “round,” “chuck,” or “loin” in the name.
+If I were making a healthy choice, I would ask for an extra lean cut.
+This includes anything with “round,” “chuck,” or “loin” in the name.
 And I would choose a cut graded as “Choice” or “Select” instead of “Prime,” which usually has more fat.
-To top it all, I would order steamed broccoli or any vegetables and sautéed mushrooms on the side instead of mashed potatoes.
+To top it all, I would order steamed broccoli or any vegetables.
+I would have sauteed mushrooms on the side instead of mashed potatoes.
 I would add an order of sweet potato fries instead of regular potato fries.

 Healthy substitutes.

 Healthier food substitution is far easier to achieve now than years back, thanks to global trading.
-There are varieties of food items on supermarket shelves available in healthier preparations, such as low-sodium, low-fat, non-dairy, etc. With these new “healthier” items flying off the shelves, we still have to shop smart by reading the labels because some of these food substitutes could do your body more harm than good if they are made with ingredients that you can only find in chemical laboratories.
+There are varieties of food items on supermarket shelves available in healthier preparations, such as low-sodium, low-fat, non-dairy, etc. With these new “healthier” items flying off the shelves, we still have to shop smart by reading the labels.
+Some of these food substitutes can do your body more harm than good.
+This is especially true if they are made with ingredients that you can only find in chemical laboratories.

 Healthier substitution also means using other healthier food items to replace them.
-For instance, instead of using heavy creams, I would make a mixture of skim milk and cornstarch, tofu and soy milk, or cottage cheese and soy milk.
+For instance, instead of using heavy creams, I would make a mixture of skim milk and cornstarch.
+Another option is combining tofu and soy milk, or using cottage cheese and soy milk.
 For dessert creams, I would use evaporated milk and vanilla, or silken tofu and vanilla.
 The possibilities are endless!
 And with the internet, everyone has tried anything and posted it online.
 So I suggest, experiment and Google it 😉

 Thank you for reading!